Skip to content Skip to footer

 GEORGIA/ALABAMA, TORNADOS

-Midwest Food Bank is sending two semi-loads of relief at the request of The Salvation Army.
-They leave Tuesday, January 17, 2023.
+Midwest Food Bank sent two semi-loads of relief on Tuesday, January 17, 2023, at the request of The Salvation Army.

 2022 Disaster Relief